openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 ## IDEs

 IDEs (integrated development environment) are always good for a projects like these.
+These are what you will use to code your plugin.

 * Jetbrains Rider - Can be acquired for free with a student license.
 Works on Linux